-Agriculture in Minnesota is estimated to contribute 26% of Minnesota's greenhouse gas emissions - the third largest contributor.
-The Minnesota Board of Water and Soil Resources estimates greenhouse gas emission reductions of 330,000 short tons of $CO{2e}$ per year on 500,000 acres of land that was exposed to conservation practices.
-That report listed ways to include more living cover on the land in the form of perennials, winter annual cover crops, conservation crop rotations, and reduced tillage, but makes no mention of MRG.
-The Minnesota Agricultural Water Quality Certification Program has enrolled a similar number of acres in conservation practices.
+Agriculture in Minnesota is estimated to contribute 26% of Minnesota's greenhouse gas emissions - the third largest contributor.8 The Minnesota Board of Water and Soil Resources estimates greenhouse gas emission reductions of 330,000 short tons of CO{2e} per year on 500,000 acres of land that was exposed to conservation practices.
+That report listed ways to include more living cover on the land in the from of perennials, winter annual cover crops, conservation crop rotations and reduced tillage, but makes no mention of MRG.42 The Minnesota Agricultural Water Quality Certification Program has enrolled a similar number of acres in conservation practices.43 estimate carbon sequestration, adjusts rates for prescribed grazing and other practices depending on field parameters such as data from available studies, field soil type, local weather, stocking rates, grazing and rest periods, and start and end dates, according to Ryan Anderson at Nori.
+COMET-Farm Planner (pre-2019) carbon sequestration rates for utilizing grazing were listed conservatively at 0.08 st C/ac/yr for the humid/moist areas and less for dry/semiarid areas.9

 The Center for Climate Strategies in 2015 used average rates for Minnesota at 0.23 st C/ac for the first five years after converting to grazing.
 Subsequent years (10-20) were estimated at only 0.08 st C/ac.
-They then assumed that only 20% of those acres would stay in grazing permanently.
-A similar approach was used for cover crops.
+They then assumed that only 20% of those acres would stay in grazing permanently.44 A similar approach was used for cover crops.